-Copyright © 2018 sysmocom - s.f.m.c.
+Copyright © 2013-2019 sysmocom - s.f.m.c.
 GmbH

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with the Invariant Sections being just 'Foreword', 'Acknowledgements' and 'Preface', with no Front-Cover Texts, and no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-The Asciidoc source code of this manual can be found at http://git.osmocom.org/osmo-gsm-manuals/
+The Asciidoc source code of this manual can be found at https://git.osmocom.org/osmo-sgsn/doc/